-I am an Assistant Professor in the Department of Linguistics at the University of Maryland, and a Research Assistant Professor at the Maryland Language Science Center.
-I am also the Associate Director of the UMD-LSC Guatemala Field Station.
+I am an Associate Professor in the Department of Linguistics at the University of Maryland, and I’m an affiliate of the Maryland Language Science Center.
+I am also the Associate Director of the UMD/LSC Guatemala Field Station.

 My research interests span the linguistic sub-fields traditionally identified as syntax and morphology.

 I am particularly interested in phenomena that resist explanation in terms of sound and/or meaning alone.
 (If you are unfamiliar with linguistics, the very idea that such phenomena exist might strike you as a little bit counterintuitive.
 But phenomena of this sort are surprisingly common in natural language.)

 I work on various (and often unrelated) languages, including:

 - Kaqchikel, Q’anjob’al (Mayan)

 - Oromo (Cushitic)

 - predicate-argument agreement